mubin86/virtual-classroom/Readme.md

 - For File uploads, A folder should be crated in the project root directory named ```uploads```

 - All the other features are implemented according to business logic properly.
 Various types of APIs are implemented for the Students and Teachers with some good filtering criteria with proper authentication and autorization.
-Such as, When any student try to perform a operation in any classroom at first it is checked that the student has access or not in the choosen classroom.
+Such as, When any student try to perform an operation in any classroom at first it is checked that the student has access or not in the choosen classroom.
 This sort of small checks are tried to implemented in every case where it was needed.